13 out of 16 people found this review helpfulwrite a review of this game

 read more reviews for this game

 The GoodThe first Mafia will always remain one of my favorite games.
-It had unique charm and charisma that made me ignore its flaws and enjoy it immensely, without trying to compare it to GTA games, which were the obvious inspiration.
+It had unique quirky charm that made me ignore its flaws and enjoy it immensely, without trying to compare it to GTA games, which had been the obvious inspiration.

-The story of Mafia II is great.
-I've heard criticisms, heard people saying that Vito and Joe are shallow and unpleasant, and the story is just about betraying and killing everyone.
+The story of Mafia II is not bad.
+I've read criticisms, heard people saying that Vito and Joe are shallow and unpleasant, and the story is just about betraying and killing everyone.
 Well, that's true.
 But it's a story about mafia, no?
 Organized crime.
 Gangsters.
-Bad people.
-So yes, Vito and Joe are bad people, and so are everyone else you encounter in the game.
-But that was the point.
-To show how false ambitions, perverse sense of respect and extreme cynicism turn an ordinary guy into a merciless killing machine.
+So yes, Vito and Joe do very bad things, and so do everyone else you encounter in the game.
+But that was just the point: to show how false ambitions, perverted sense of respect and extreme cynicism turn an ordinary guy into a merciless killing machine.
 Yes, Vito's soul becomes hollow, but it can never become completely so.
 This fact is not taken lightly in the game.
-And in the end, it becomes clear that Vito's human side and his vices can never be reconciled.
-Just like the first Mafia, the game takes a moral ground; it judges Vito and the other characters, which results in a deep, impressive tale of a man who has taken the path of destruction and realized too late that it was wrong.
-Like in its predecessor, there is an underlying sadness in Mafia II.
-You know for sure that something bad will happen to Vito and Joe.
-The narrative masterfully reminds us of the dangers of the path its heroes have chosen, but it never descends into flat and contrived moralizing.
-To write a story that is moral without being preachy and didactic is a great achievement.
-For that, I take my hat off and bow to Mafia II.
+And in the end, it becomes clear that Vito's spirit and his vices can never be reconciled.

+As a free-roaming game, Mafia II lets you do just that: roam (and even that not quite freely).
+Otherwise, its city offers nothing interesting.
 There are no optional missions.
 No decisions to make during missions.
 No possibility to choose the order of the story missions.
-You can't go online or buy property or drive a taxi or have a girlfriend or anything of what was so fun in GTA games.
-Mafia II is fun.
-But not in that GTA-esque "exploring the city is as fun, if not more, than the main missions" way.
-Mafia II, for all it's worth, is about story and shooting sequences.
+You can't go online or buy property or drive a taxi or have a girlfriend or anything that was so fun in Grand Theft Auto games.
 Everything else is a beautiful, yet superficial decoration.
 The ultra-linear structure of the missions and the hollow nature of the city make the experience pale in comparison to the GTA behemoths.

-My personal gripe: artificial borders.
+The world is also full of artificial borders.
 In such type of games, a big part of the fun is to be able to drive anywhere.
 In Mafia II, you can drive pretty much only on the roads.
 Sure, you can wreak havoc in a park or something, but not much more.
 You can't access water at all.
 For some reasons mountain roads are adorned by annoying fences that you can't drive through.
 So instead of performing a spectacular car jump from a mountain top, you'll have to drive down the same road you used to go up.
 Same applies to on-foot navigation.
 Why can't my character jump?
-He can crouch and leap over objects; why not jump?
 Why can't he swim?
 Why doesn't he fall of a cliff, why are there magical borders preventing him from doing that?